 I let it sit for about 3 minutes and here is how it looked after that…see how thick this gets?

-I used a spoon to put it the batter on my hot buttered griddle (this is my favorite griddle) because these are so thick and fluffy they take a few minutes to cook up
+I used a spoon to put it the batter on my hot buttered griddle (this is my favorite griddle) because these are so thick and fluffy they take a few extra minutes to cook up

 For my final photo I didn’t put any syrup on top as I didn’t want to take away from the pancakes.
 Look how fluffy they are.
 We added mini chocolate chips to the batter for 1/2 of the recipe as my daughter loves it that way.
 You can add anything you love as well.

 Again out of all the recipes I ever did…this by far is the best recipe for fluffy and light pancakes.
 I know you will love em!
 Enjoy!!!!